bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 # Name validation

-Using the value `603` (`"Invalid Name"`) from ResourceHacker.
-This takes us to a couple of areas when the value is being pushed to the stack as a call param for `FUN_00402dd0`.
+Using the value `603` (`"Invalid Name"`) from ResourceHacker, takes us to a couple of assembly lines where the value is being pushed to the stack as a call param for `FUN_00402DD0`.

-`FUN_00402dd0` can be abstracted as a "resource" loading function.
+`FUN_00402DD0` can be abstracted as a "resource" loading function.

 The following code has been adapted from Ghidra output: